 Animals grow biggest in India.
 From India comes the dog that are larger than all others.

-2: Indian Mastiff or Bully Kutta
+2. Indian Mastiff or Bully Kutta

 Indian mastiffs are the largest and strongest mastiffs from North India.
 They are also known as the Kumaon mastiff, Sindh mastiff, Pakistani bully, and even Indian bully dogs.
 In Pakistan, they are known as Bulli mastiff or Bulli Kutta.
 The name comes from the Hindi/Urdu word bohli, meaning "heavily wrinkled" and kutta, which means dog.
 Thus, the original name of this breed is Bulli, not Bully, but changed because the British could not pronounce the word.

-Indian mastiffs are very rough-and-tough and are well-suited for the Indian subcontinent's climate.
+Indian mastiffs are very rough and tough and are well-suited for the Indian subcontinent's climate.
 They were bred to protect their owners from wild animals and help them hunt.
 They are very strong, heavy-boned, broad-headed, and muscular, with high energy and stamina.
 They are famous for their aggressive fighting instincts but are also intelligent, loyal, and protective.

-- Weight: Male: 70–90 kg, female: 70–90 kg.
+- Weight: Male: 70–90 kg, female: 70–90 kg

-- Coat and Colour: Small, dense, thick fur in various colours.
+- Coat and colour: Small, dense, thick fur in various colours

-- Temperament: Very loyal, intelligent, and devoted but aggressive with other pets and animals.
+- Temperament: Very loyal, intelligent, and devoted but aggressive with other pets and animals

 "His country possesses a noble breed of dogs, used for hunting and said to refrain from barking when within the sight of their game, which is chiefly the lion."

-3: Alangu or Sindh Mastiff
+3. Alangu or Sindh Mastiff

 Alangu mastiffs are tall and powerful dogs, most often used for guarding or fighting, as they are renowned for their sharp instincts and guarding skills.
 They are also called a Sindh mastiff and are the successors to the Indian Bulli or mastiffs.